CJohnDesign/FEN_Sliders/decks/FEN_PM/audio/FEN_MF.md

 - Prescription coverage varies by plan, often involving discount programs, specific formularies, copay tiers, and, in some plans, a Prescription Assistance Program for certain medications.
 - Telemedicine services through kindly human and Recuro Health are included across all plans with no maximum visit limits, and typically no consult fees.
 This helps control costs for certain physician services.
 - Healthcare Ninja, when included, is an advocacy tool to reduce healthcare costs and can be used after certain plan benefits are exhausted.
+- All plans include a 12-month waiting period for pre-existing conditions.

 ---- Required Verbiage & Disclosures ----